MyAir

-My Way Airlines S.r.l., operated as MyAir.com, was a low-cost airline based in Torri di Quartesolo, Vicenza, Italy.
+My Way Airlines s.r.l., operated as MyAir.com, was a low-cost airline based in Torri di Quartesolo, close to Vicenza, Italy.
 It operated scheduled services linking a dozen Italian cities and international flights to France, Romania, Bulgaria, Turkey, Morocco, Spain, Belgium, and the Netherlands.
-Its main base was Orio al Serio Airport, Bergamo, near Milan, until the Italian Civil Aviation Authority (ENAC) suspended their flights to and from Orio al Serio Airport.
+Its main base was Orio al Serio Airport, Bergamo, near Milan, until ENAC (Italian Civil Aviation Authority) suspended the flights to and from this airport.
 On 22 July 2009, ENAC announced a suspension of MyAir's licence, effective 00:01 CEST on 24 July.

 History

-The airline was established in 2004 and started operations on 17 December 2004, with three Airbus A320-200s wet-leased from other airlines.
-The following week, it received its own air operator certificate and started operations with its own Airbus A320-200.
-It was backed by former Volare Airlines management.
-Owners included Triskel SRL (51%) and My Holding (23%), and it had 232 employees (at March 2007).
+The airline was established in 2004 and part of the management came from the disbanded Volare Airlines.
+Owners included Triskel SRL (51%) and My Holding (23%).
+Operations were launched on 17 December 2004, with three wet-leased Airbus A320-200s.
+The following week, the air carrier received its own air operator certificate (AOC) and started operations with its own Airbus A320-200.

+In September 2006 MyAir announced a firm order for 19 Bombardier CRJ900s.
+In February 2007, after four aircraft had been delivered, Bombardier announced that the remaining 15 orders had been converted to the CRJ-1000 serie.
+On 11 August 2009, Bombardier announced that it had terminated the purchase agreement of MyAir, in relationship with all remaining undelivered aircraft.
+This decision was certainly linked to an event that had occurred a few days earlier.

-On 21 July 2009, the Italian Civil Aviation Authority (ENAC) suspended MyAir operations from Bergamo-Orio al Serio Airport due to unpaid taxes, duties and tariffs.
+On 21 July 2009, ENAC suspended MyAir operations from Bergamo-Orio al Serio Airport due to unpaid taxes, duties and tariffs.
 Flights from Venice Marco Polo Airport and Bari International Airport were also suspended.
-This suspension was effective 24 July of that year.
+This suspension was effective from 24 July.

-MyAir had placed a firm order for 19 Bombardier CRJ-900s, which was announced in September 2006.
-In February 2007, after four airframes had been delivered, Bombardier announced that the remaining 15 orders had been converted to the CRJ-1000 aircraft.
-On 11 August 2009, Bombardier announced that it had terminated its firm order purchase agreement with MyAir, with respect to all remaining undelivered aircraft.

 On September 3, 2009, it was announced that the company management was in talks with four financial backers, in order to resume operations.

-On 2 February 2010, a Vicenza court initiated bankruptcy proceedings.
+Due to the bankruptcy of the parent company, MyWay was put under extraordinary administration since 31 October 2009.
+On 2 February of the following year, Vicenza Court initiated bankruptcy proceedings.